Facade Improvement Program

-The application and required attachments must be received by 3:00 p.m., Friday, December 16, 2016 electronically by email to email@example.com or in hard copy (paper) to the City's Economic Development Department, City Hall, 389 Congress Street, Room 308, Portland, ME 04101.
+The application and required attachments must be received no later than 3:00 p.m., Tuesday, November 26, 2019, electronically by email to email@example.com or in hard copy (paper) to the City's Economic Development Department, City Hall, 389 Congress Street, Room 308, Portland, ME 04101.

 Applications will be considered only if they are filled out completely and include the following attachments: